Cray-HPE/docs-csm/operations/configuration_management/NCN_Worker_Image_Customization.md

     This example assumes the administrator wants to modify the Kubernetes image that is currently in use by NCNs.
 However, the steps are the same for any NCN SquashFS image.

+    If the image to be modified is the image currently booted on an NCN, the value for `ARTIFACT_VERSION` can be found by looking at the boot parameters for the NCNs, or from `/proc/cmdline` on a booted NCN.
+The version has the form of `X.Y.Z`.

     ```console
     ncn# ARTIFACT_VERSION=<your-version>